Panama City Beach Spring Break goes viral

 PANAMA CITY BEACH, Fla.
-(WMBB) – For those who witnessed Panama City Beach spring break in 2015, this year’s crowd looks different.
+(WMBB) – For those who witnessed Panama City Beach Spring Break pre-2015, this year’s crowd looks different.

 Visitor Cullie Morris said his trip has been one for the books.